byampols/byampols.github.io/README.md

 For more information on this, and how to apply and follow the GNU AGPL, see
 <https://www.gnu.org/licenses/>.

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
+© 2021 Ben Yampolsky.
 All Rights Reserved.